axewater/sharewarez/README.md

 > **⚠️ BETA APPLICATION - USE AT YOUR OWN RISK**

-SharewareZ transforms game folders into dynamic, searchable libraries with IGDB integration, adding cover images, screenshots, and metadata for enhanced filtering.
-Share your library with friends and enable downloads!
+SharewareZ transforms any game folder into a searchable library with IGDB integration, adding cover images, screenshots, and metadata for enhanced filtering.
+Invite your friends securely and share your favorite games!

 ## 📢 Important Notes